glouppe/info8002-large-scale-data-systems/lecture1.md

 - Subject expertise includes business expertise.
 - Hacking + Domain expertise = danger zone.
 The absence of rigorous methods can beget incorrect analysis.
+- There are few unicorns.
+Hence training in data science.

 ---